Places to Give Birth: Burr Ridge Birth Center - PERMANENTLY CLOSED

 - Sep 22, 2025

 A series in which I share my own experience of birth places around the Chicagoland area plus the data that we have available.
 There is no one right place to give birth, and the right place for you is the place where you feel safest.
-In this article I'm going to share about my experiences with the midwives at Burr Ridge Birth Center.
+This article is now an archive of experiences with the midwives at Burr Ridge Birth Center.

 Part 1: Birth Center of Chicago - reopened December 2025